Empire State Bastard: “We’re going for extremity at all costs”

 Neil: “It’s been a long time coming.
 We’ve been playing music together for over two decades, so play our first shows as a new band is so fucking weird.”

-Vernart: “We’re in a heavy metal afterglow right now.
+Vennart: “We’re in a heavy metal afterglow right now.
 I’m picking through the rubbish trying to work out what just happened.
 When you’re in it, it’s just hard to fathom – but it definitely feel like it went well.
 This has been an imaginary band for over a decade now, so we’ve been talking about it since long before we had any songs.”

 Neil: “The crowd were so receptive, and it was interesting to be at a gig where no one has any expectations.
 It just felt like people gave us their trust and let us take them on this hideously horrific musical journey.”